 Socket G2 / Socket rPGA988B

 Socket G2, also called rPGA988B, was introduced in January 2011 as a socket for the second-generation Core microprocessors.
 Initially used for dual- and quad-core Core-branded CPUs, the rPGA988B was later utilized for mobile Celeron and Pentium processors.
-Currently (September 2011), the socket works with single-, dual- and quad-core mobile chips with Thermal Design Power ranging from 35 Watt to 55 Watt, and operating at frequencies up to 2.8 GHz.
-The socket supports dual-channel DDR3 memory with data rates 1066 MHz for budget chips, 1333 MHz for mis-class models and 1600 MHz for high-performance CPUs.
+Currently (February 2014), the socket works with single-, dual- and quad-core mobile, operating at frequencies up to 3 GHz chips, and having Thermal Design Power in the 35 Watt - 55 Watt range.
+The socket supports dual-channel DDR3 memory with data rates 1066 MHz for budget chips, 1333 MHz for mid-class models and 1600 MHz for high-performance CPUs.
 It also supports Direct Media Interface, that provides twice as much bandwidth as DMI on previous generation of Intel Nehalem and Westmere mobile processors.
+At this time the socket is obsolete, and it was replaced with socket G3, which is incompatible with the rPGA988B.

 Sockets G1 and G2 have the same number of pin holes, but they are not compatible with each other due to different position of one pin hole.